takari/team-documentation/en/04-lifecycle/01-chapter4.markdown

 # The Takari Lifecycle

-TDM includes an optimized replacement for the Maven default lifecycle.
+TEAM includes an optimized replacement for the Maven default lifecycle.
 The Takari Lifecycle Plugin provided you access to a number of significant
 advantages: